alexanderhxs/CrashPredictionExtension/README.md

     ```
 - **Output:** `_atlas.json` file for each input folder, saved in `Trajectory Prediction/test_data/atlas_json/mmcp/`, with one JSON object per line.

-# Predictions and Results

-# Documentation: MMCP Dataset and Prediction Models
+# MMCP Dataset and Prediction Models

 The files are copied into a cloned version of the atlas-benchmark into the designated folder.
 Note that each scenario in the data will be in a `.njson`-File.
 In addition, a config is created to read the dataset into the benchmark classes.
 The current version of the mmcp-config (which stands for Multi-Modal-Crash-Prediction) is based on the config for the ETH-Dataset, which shows students on the campus of ETH University.